utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ## Next steps

-Now that you have seen test script examples for various scenarios, you may be interested in extending your own tests:
+Now that you've seen test script examples for various scenarios, you may be interested in extending your own tests:

 * To learn how to use dynamic variables in your test scripts, visit [Dynamic variables](/docs/writing-scripts/script-references/variables-list/).
 * To learn more about how to use the `pm` object, visit the [Postman JavaScript reference](/docs/writing-scripts/script-references/postman-sandbox-api-reference/).